evafroehlich/website/_posts/2017-04-01-travel-kyiv-getting-there-and-around.md

 #### Metro
 ![Metro_Station_Kyiv](/img/20170331_metrostationkyiv.jpg "Metro Station")
 Kyiv has [3 metro lines](http://www.urbanrail.net/eu/ua/kiev/kyiv.htm).
 You can buy the tickets at the entrance (ticket kiosk or automat), Price will be 4 UAH (15 Eurocents) wherever you go.
-The station and metros are very busy so be aware of pickpocketing. **Go to** the deepest metro station in the world: Arsenalna Metro Station.
+The station and metros are very busy so be aware of pickpocketing.
+**Go to** the deepest metro station in the world: Arsenalna Metro Station - it's 105.5m deep.

 #### Funicular
 ![Funicular_Kyiv](/img/20170331_funicular.jpg "Funicular")